-- In order to increase the chances of requests from EU Member States for traffic and content data to be accepted on initial submission, the raising of the awareness of practitioners from EU Member States (such as SPOCs and LMs) in US legislation in this area can be achieved by the sharing of best practice by U.S. experts as well as by the provision by the U.S. of specific guidance notes.
-16 - In respect of exceptionally serious and urgent cases as described above, the practice described above, which has already been used in some urgent cases with excellent results, should be used for requests from EU Member States.
+- EU Member States may seek to obtain direct cooperation from ISPs in the USA in accordance with the applicable laws of all the jurisdictions involved in order to secure and obtain digital evidence more quickly and effectively.
+EU Member States and the U.S. will continue to consider what additional steps may be feasible to reduce the pressure of the volume of MLA requests to the U.S. for e-evidence and to enhance rapid preservation and provision of data - Member States are working towards the establishment of a European Judicial Cybercrime Network with which USDOJ can liaise. - In order to increase the chances of MLA requests from EU Member States to be accepted on initial submission, the raising of the awareness of practitioners from EU Member States (such as SPOCs and LMs) regarding the requirements of U.S. legislation in this area can be achieved by the sharing of best practice by U.S. experts as well as by the provision by the U.S. of specific guidance notes.17 - In respect of emergency cases as described above, the practice described above, which has already been used in some urgent cases with excellent results, should continue be used for requests from EU Member States.